hotaanshuman4/fitbit/README.md

 # fitbit
-a fitness mate to advice and track your fitness
+a fitness mate to advice and track your fitness user have to give input about their fitness life and details then it will advice you accordingly